Risto Kübar: Theatre

+From 2015 until 2018 Kübar was a member of the ensemble of the Belgian theatre NTGent, before its structure changed in 2018 under the new artistic director Milo Rau.

-Kübar played also in Die Fremden, a production of NTGent & Ruhrtriennale, directed by Johan Simons.
-On 2 September 2016 Die Fremden premiered in the Kohlenmischhalle of the Zeche Auguste Victoria in Marl as part of the Ruhrtriennale 2016.
+Kübar featured in Die Fremden, a production of NTGent and the German Ruhrtriennale festival, directed by Johan Simons.
+On 2 September 2016 Die Fremden premiered in the Kohlenmischhalle of the Zeche Auguste Victoria in Marl, Germany as part of the Ruhrtriennale 2016.
 The premiere in Ghent took place on 21 September 2016 in the Floralies Hall.

-On the first and second of October 2016, Kübar returned to the Theatre NO99 in a production of the play Spectacular Lightshows of Which U Don't See The Effect.
-The two-man show, with Belgian actor Benny Claessens, caused some controversy for the amount of nudity and homosexual theme, but garnered positive reviews.
+On 1–2 October 2016, Kübar returned to the Theatre NO99 in a production of the play Spectacular Lightshows of Which U Don't See The Effect.
+The two-man show, with Belgian actor Benny Claessens, caused some controversy for the amount of nudity and the homosexual theme, but garnered positive reviews.

-In February 2018, Kübar made with NTGent, director Florian Fischer and actress Lien Wildemeersch To name herstory.
-An adaptation of 'Don Quixote: which was a dream' (1986) by Kathy Acker.
+In February 2018, Kübar performed with NTGent, director Florian Fischer and actress Lien Wildemeersch To name herstory, which was an adaptation of Don Quixote: which was a dream (1986) by Kathy Acker.
 The press called Kübar's idiosyncratic style perfect in its content, inventor of a new language that, despite its bizarre character, communicates immediately with the audience.

-Since the 2018-2019 season he has been a member of the Schauspielhaus Bochum ensemble, where he will appear in Die Jüdin von Toledo by Johan Simons and in the co-production with NTGent Orestes in Mosul by Milo Rau.
+In 2018 he joined the Schauspielhaus Bochum ensemble, where he appeared in Die Jüdin von Toledo (dir.Johan Simons), and in the co-production with NTGent Orestes in Mosul (dir.
+Milo Rau).

 Film

-Risto Kübar made his film debut as a voice actor in the 2006 animated short film Maraton for Eesti Joonisfilm.
+Kübar made his film debut as a voice actor in the 2006 animated short film Maraton for Eesti Joonisfilm.
 He followed this as a voice extra in the feature-length Heiki Ernits and Janno Põldma-directed Estonian animated children's film Leiutajateküla Lotte (English: Lotte from Gadgetville).

-His most prominent film role to date was a starring role in the 2011 Rainer Sarnet-directed Idioot; an adaptation of Fyodor Dostoyevsky's The Idiot.
+He became more widely known when he played a starring role in the 2011 Rainer Sarnet-directed Idioot; an adaptation of Fyodor Dostoyevsky's The Idiot.